naiveHobo/HoboBERT/README.md

    the hidden state corresponding to the first token.
 This representation is followed by a fully-connected layer containing the same the number of neurons as the hidden layer size in the transformer blocks.
-6. Another dense layer is added after the "pooler" layer in each BERT model to reduce the representation size and thus, the number of parameters further down the model.
-The size of this dense layer is 128.
-7. The output of this layer is taken from each individual BERT model and concatenated into a single layer of size 128 * 10 = 1280.
+6. The output of this layer is taken from each individual BERT model and concatenated into a single layer of size 768 * 10 = 7680.
-8. This merged layer is followed by another dense layer of size 10 which is finally used to predict the best passage for the query.
+7. This merged layer is followed by a dense layer of size 10 which is finally used to predict the classification scores.

 ### TODO